Concordium/concordium.github.io/source/smart-contracts/tutorials/first-contract.rst

 ================================

 In this tutorial, we are going to build a minimal smart contract.
-The goal is to give you a run-through every part of the contract development process.
+The goal is to give you a run-through of every part of the contract development process.
-You will learn the basics of how to setup, write, build, test and deploy a smart contract using Rust.
+You will learn the basics of how to set up, write, build, test and deploy a smart contract using Rust.

 .. warning::